CapnOdin/GridGUI/docs/Classes/SubGrid.md

 > **name**: area

-> **desc**: The area that the controls in the grid will be sized to fit into if posible
+> **desc**: The area that the controls in the grid will be sized to fit into if possible.

 > **type**: GridGUI.Position